BouncingPixel/Node-Template-Basic-/README.md

 ### /server/views/

 Where all the dustjs templates are.
 Use subfolders to organize views by purpose (layout, sidebar, user, etc)

+### /server/views/errors/

+Various templates to show for error pages.
+The error handler attempts to load the error page for the status and if that page does not exist, uses fallbacks.
+The following example is the order in which the system looks for pages:

+Example code: 503
+- errors/503.dust
+- errors/5xx.dust
+- errors/error.dust

+All 500-599 errors fallback to 5xx.dust, 400-499 to 4xx.dust, etc. If those pages in turn do not exist, the general error.dust page is used.
+If that page does not exist, the error message itself is sent.

+Each error page template has the following variables exposed:
+- `status`: The status code of the error (defaults to 500 if the error had no status code)
+- `defaultMessage`: The standard HTTP error message for that code
+- `message`: The custom message set or the standard message if no custom message was set
+- `error`: The error object that was caught by the error handler

+### /server/views/static/

+A special directory for static pages that can be served without creating express routes.
+The static pages are allowed to include layouts or partials.
+The only limitation is they do not access database.
+They may, however, access the current user, CSRF token, and other variables that are exposed to all routes.

 ### /server/routes.js